-This document seeks to examine the approach adopted by the RIC in using key performance indicators to monitor the performance of T&TEC, and to determine whether any changes are required to this approach.
+This document reviews the regulatory approach adopted by the RIC in using key performance indicators to monitor the performance of T&TEC.
+It examines whether this approach remains fit for purpose and makes recommendations for the PMR Framework for the regulatory control period 2021-2026.